antogc/antaeus/README.md

 ### Initial steps

 Initially I just had some basic knowledge about Kotlin, so I decided to take advantage of the challenge to learn Kotlin in depth.
-The first step, before facing the challenge itself, was indeed learning about Kotlin.
-I spent about 6-8 hours reading the official documentation,
+The first step, before facing the challenge itself, was indeed learning about Kotlin by reading the official documentation and performing some hand-ons.
+I spent about 6-8 hours.

 Next step was reading and understanding the challenge purpose.
-Once that, I reviewed all the code structure and performed some executions to learn about different components and its interactions.
+Once that, I reviewed all the code structure and performed some test executions to learn about different components and its interactions.
 Even I made a diagram to have a visual about the anteus structure.
-I spent like on hour on this.
+It took me like on hour.

 ### Initial concerns

 During the analysis phase I have identified some key points to be aware of:

-* Scheduled task.
+#### Scheduled task
 Should the application provide a mode to start the process immediately after boot?.
-In case of an unexpected error during the task execution, we will want to start the process again.
+In case of an unexpected error during the task execution, we could want to execute again the process.

-* Billing service basic flow.
-Two possibilities
+#### Billing service basic flow
+Initially, I see to possibilities:
-  * Two nested loops, first to fetch customers, second to fetch pending invoices by customer.
+* Two nested loops; first one to fetch customers, and the second one to fetch pending invoices by customer.
-  * One loop over all pending invoices (sorted by customerId).
+* One loop over all pending invoices.

-  * I prefer the first one, processing customers in order.
-This way we will process all the customers pending invoices at the same moment.
+I have decided implementing the first option.
+Apparently only one invoice should be pending to be charged per customer, but it is not said that a customer could have more than one.
+Furthermore, we have to be aware the number of customers can grow up in a huge magnitude.
+Iterating first by customers and then by invoices, allows the process to be tidier.
 In case of issues, it will be easier to monitor.
-Furthermore, we will take advantage of the CustomerNotFoundException skipping remaining invoices.
+Furthermore, we will take advantage of the CustomerNotFoundException skipping remaining customer's invoices.

-* Each customer invoice is processed individually.
-That is, the invoice is charged and then updated in the db (status PAID).
-  * What if the updating invoice status process fails?
-The invoice is already processed but the BD does not reflect the status.
-An initial idea could be implementing a new service that stores those failures to be re-processed again in some moment (like a `dead letter queue`)
-* Assuming a huge amount of Customers, a `pagination` mechanism to get customers would be great.
-* Asynchronous implementation.
-Different customers could be processed in an Asynchronous way.
+#### Invoice processing: charge and update
+Once an invoice has been charged, we have to update it status in the database.
+It is a critical moment on the flow, and I have decided to implement it in an atomic way, that is, once the invoice is charged, it will be updated in the database.
+We could think in more efficient way by using batches to update the status, but in case of errors it will be harder to deal with.

+In case of error on the updating, the system should raise an alert.
+Then, the issue could be fixed manually or event automatically by using a mechanism to re-process failures (like a `dead letter queue`).
+Anyway, whatever the mechanism, ensuring that a payment is not going to be charge twice is complex, manual processes are error-prone, and with an automatic process we would need a high level of sync.
+One way to reduce the risk would be by ensuring that the PaymentProvider can not charge twice the same invoice.

-* Error handling.
+#### Error handling
-  * NetworkException: retry indefinitely
+The Payment provider can raise several exceptions, the billing service will proceed in a different way depends on it:
+* NetworkException: I consider that exception like a Recoverable issue, at some moment the connection has to be fixed and the system can continue with the process.
+I will implement a retry mechanism, based on a backoff algorithm that will re-attempt indefinitely.
-  * Customer not found exception: log and pass the next customer
+* CustomerNotFoundException: in that case the service will log the error and pass the next customer.
-  * CurrencyMismatchException: log and pass the next invoice
+* CurrencyMismatchException: I assume that case is because of an error on data,that should be fixed manually.
+The service will log the issue and passing to the next invoice.

+#### Efficiency and performance
+Initially I have detected two main aspects to improve the service performance.

+<ins>Asynchronous processing</ins>

+The service will use a third-party component (Payment provider), and that call could some take time.
+Using an asynchronous implementation we will take advantage on that idle time by performing new calls (or whatever action).

+<ins>Keyset pagination</ins>

+We have to assume the number of customers can grow up on a huge magnitude.
+The service will iterate first over all the customers and then over its pending invoices.
+Using a pagination mechanism to fetch customers will avoid the communication or the database to be overloaded.

+Keyset pagination offers better performance than regular offset pagination, specially on large datasets.
+It is designed to iterate a whole table, but it can not get specific pages.

+### A bit about my coding style

+I like to code thinking on several clean-codes principles like SOLID, TDD, KISS.
+Aside of the solution efficiency and performance, the code should serve as a documentation.

+I usually start with some basic tests, covering the main acceptance criteria, then I like to implement a basic solution to cover the tests.
+Once we have the security that tests provide I start by applying refactors on the solution, initially to provide performance, and finally to improve the code quality.

 ### Initial prototype

 Having in mind the concerns above-mentioned, I made some decisions for the initial prototype:
 * Scheduled task.
-I had a look at Krontab, and it seemed easy to implement, but I decided to postpone its implementation to focus on the billing service logic.
+I had a look at Crontab, and it seemed easy to implement, but I decided to postpone its implementation to focus on the billing service logic.
-* Billing service initial implementation.
-  * Two nested loops over customer and customer-invoices.
+* Billing service logic.
+Two nested loops, first iterating over customers and then over customer's pending invoices.
+No concurrency.
+No pagination.
-  * Each invoice is processed and updated in the DB atomically.
 * Error handling with retry for NetworkExceptions
-  * No pagination mechanism.
-  * No concurrency.
-  * Errors on update invoice operation are just logged.
+* Errors on database updates (from PENDING TO PAID) are just logged.
+* Unit test using kotest-assertions-core library.

 Time spent initial prototype, analysis, design, implementation and tests: 6 hours

 ### Second evolution

-The main idea for the next evolution is to implement the billing process in a concurrent way.
+The main point for the next evolution is to implement the billing process in a concurrent way.
 The idea is to have two different process running at the same time:
-* A process fetching customers from the db.
+* A process fetching customers from the db (using keyset pagination).
 * Another process in charge of processing customer's invoices.

 For that purpose, I will implement a `producer-consumer` pattern using a `Channel producer`.

-The first component will be the `Channel Producer`, that is going to provide a channel serving customers.
+The first component will be the Channel Producer, that is going to provide a channel serving customers.
-The producer will use a new component provided by the customer service, a `customerPageFetcher`, that component is able to get customers pages by page, using `keyset pagination`,  and then the producer will serve customers one by one.
+The producer will use a new component provided by the customer service, a `CustomerPageFetcher`, that component is able to get customers page by page, using keyset pagination.
+The producer will send customers one by one.

-The second component, the `Consumer`, will be in charge of processing invoices for a specific customer, and it's going to use a coroutine for each user.

-Two important questions:
-* Why Keyset pagination?
-Because it provides better performance than regular offset pagination.
-* Why pagination for customers and no for invoices?.
-Looking at the initial data it seems to me that the number of customers could be large enough to require a pagination mechanism, I'm not sure the same can happen for invoices.
-Assuming a regular behaviour where invoices are processed periodically, I would not expect too much growth.
+On the other side, the consumer, I will implement a coroutine that will be in charge of processing customer's pending invoices.

+That mechanism allows decoupling both processes fetching customer from the database and the process of the invoices.
+Since the producer will be faster than the consumer, I have introduced a limit on the Channel size to prevent the producer from overloading it.

 Time spent: 6 hours

-### Improvements
+### Final version

+#### Scheduled task
+I have implemented a new component that will be in charge of the scheduling of the process.

+The component accepts some configurations:
+* Schedule expression: the task will be launched on a monthly basis, at first day on every month.
+* Execute on boot: it allows to execute the billing process once the app boots.
+* Initial execution delay: in case of execution on boot, the delay in seconds to start after the app is booted.

 #### Notification service

-In systems like Anteus, where transactions (payments in that case) are capital, is always a good idea to keep an event log, where all events in the systems are registered.
-Furthermore, the system should be able to proceed depending on the kind of event, for instance:
+In systems like Anteus, where transactions (payments in that case) are critical, it is always a good idea to keep an event log, where all events in the systems are registered, those events could be re-processed to fix possible issues.
+Furthermore, the notification service will proceed depending on the kind of event, for instance:
 * by sending an email to customer when an invoice has been charged
 * by raising an alert in case of error.

-Think of the case where an Invoice is charged but due to an error in the db the status is not updated.
-In that case, the notification service should alert system administrators, who should fix the issue, in that case, by updating manually the invoice.
-Given that the process is going to be executed once per month, it should be enough time to fix all the issues.
-Anyway, we have to be aware that we speak about a manual process, and hence, error prone.
-If the payment provider can not ensure that the same invoice can not be charged twice, new countermeasures we be implemented.

-I have provided just a dummy implementation for the notification service, as I consider is out of the challenge purpose.
-Regarding its real design, a few ideas:
-* I would consider using a NO SQL db to store events logs.
-* Furthermore, we could take advantage of the service to generate metrics about the system.
-Those metrics could be gathered by a monitoring system, for instance Prometheus + Grafana

-Time spent: 2 hours

-Implement scheduled task.
-Idea 2 tipos:
-* scheduled
-  - just once
+Given that all the events are processed for the notification service is good point to generate system metrics.

+Due to time limitations I have simply implemented a basic solution, to provide an idea about it.

+#### ConfigProvider

+Ideally, system configs should be provided by a central component, something similar to what Spring Cloud Config provides.

+Due to time limitations I have not implemented a specific component, I  simply put some constants on a ConfigProvider to serve as a central for configurations.

-*Provide extra endpoints
+#### Extra endpoints
-  - update invoice
-  - update customer
-  - pay invoice
-  - list customer pendings

-* Provide configuration file, configurationService  as a file of constants.
+I have added some extra endpoints to the api-rest component.
+The idea is to provide the user more functional ways to manage with the system.
+For a real production-ready system, we should provide some auth mechanism to prevent undesired users to use it.

+* /rest/v1/invoices: get all invoices
+* /rest/v1/invoices/{:id}: get an specific invoice
+* /rest/v1/invoices/{:status}: get all invoices of a specific status
+* /rest/v1/customers: fetch all customers
+* /rest/v1/customers/{:id}: get a specific customer
+* /rest/v1/payments/executeBillingProcess: launch the billing process.
+It will do nothing if the process is already running.
+* /rest/v1/payments/invoices/{:id}: process an specific invoice

+In order to prevent the billing process to be executed twice, I have added a lock that avoids executing the process if it is already running.

+### Future improvements

+Finally, simply comment some improvements for the future:

+<ins> Monitoring & Metrics </ins>

+In systems like Anteus is capital to be able to monitor what is happening.
+Improving the observability helps the system administrator to anticipate future issues.

+For that purpose is crucial providing good logging to understand service behaviour.
+We could also add a mechanism to trace request to the payment provider, this way we could match issues on both components.

+As above-mentioned, the notification services could be improved to generate system metrics, like:
+* number of invoices processed
+* Payment provider call execution time
+* Number of errors.

+Logs could be processed by a stack like ELK (ElasticSearch, Logstash and Kibana).

+For metrics, a system based on Prometheus and Grafana.

+<ins> Circuit breaker </ins>

+The Payment provider is an external service that could be overloaded by our system.
+To protect it, we could add a circuit breaker.

+<ins> Code quality </ins>

+Keeping the code quality is capital for whatever development process.
+I would suggest using tools to check the code quality, like a linter for local development and sonar for full analyses.

+### Conclusions